jotpowers/College-Grads/results.md

 ## Sample Results

 I worked for a company from September of 2003 until May of 2006.
 In that time, I contributed to my 401k, entirely into index funds.
 (Maybe not the best ones, but we all learn).
 I haven’t rolled this over to something else, so it provides a great view into a single long-term investment.

+What does three years of investments with only market gains, look like over nearly 20 years?

-The thin line at the bottom is my total contributions.
+The thin grey line at the bottom is my total contributions.
 The blue line at the top is total value of the portfolio.
 The little red markers are when I made a change to allocations.

 My cumulative personal return is just under 175%, which annualizes to 6%.